oakkitten/AsyncIterable/README.md

 }
 ```

 This project is a proof of concept/thought experiment kind of thing and should not be taken seriously.
+You can read story [here](https://github.com/oakkitten/AsyncIterable/blob/main/STORY.md).

 To run tests, clone the repository and run: